boardfish/com3190-assignment/notes.md

 \end{math}
 \end{center}

-$Plugboard$ should only respond from the right first.
+$Plugboard$ should only respond from the right first, similarly:

 \begin{center}
 \begin{math}